 NordVPN is a personal favorite of ours.
 Using NordVPN, you can connect to “Speciality” servers and surf the web without your ISP being able to monitor your online activities.
 You’ll gain access to a safe and encrypted tunnel that no one will be able to see through.

 It also has a mobile app so you can use it to circumvent ISP throttling on your phone as well.
 NordVPN doesn’t have a free version, but it offers a 30-day money-back guarantee.
-The “Standard” plan is available for $11.99 per month.
+NordVPN prices start from $3.46/month.

 2. ExpressVPN

 ExpressVPN is another great (and popular) option for people experiencing ISP throttling.
-It has a built-in speed test to help you figure out if your ISP has been throttling your speed and it gives you access to thousands of servers in 94 countries.
+It has a built-in speed test to help you figure out if your ISP has been throttling your speed and it gives you access to 3000+ servers in 105 countries.

 ExpressVPN will automatically select the right protocol option for you depending on whether your speed has already been throttled or not and it might even give you a “boost”.
 It won’t put a limit on your downloads and you’re free to change your servers whenever you want.
-ExpressVPN also offers a 30-day money-back guarantee and you can subscribe to it for $12.95/month.
+ExpressVPN also offers a 30-day money-back guarantee and you can subscribe to starting from $4.99/month.

 3. Surfshark

 It has tons of features that protect you from ISP throttling such as WhiteLister, Kill Switch, and MultiHop.
 Your Internet traffic will have military-grade AES-256-bit encryption and your ISP will not be able to get their hands on your data.
-Surfshark’s 24-month subscription plan is available for $1.99/month.
+Surfshark is available from $1.99/month.

 How to test if my internet throttled